 - Are you obliged to charge interest?

 Firstly, it’s important to be aware that all businesses have a statutory right in law to claim interest on late payments.
-Because late payments can have a detrimental knock-on effect on both your company’s finances and on the relationship, you have with a late paying client, you should give careful consideration to making your stance on this clear right at the outset of this relationship with the other business.
+Because late payments can have a detrimental knock-on effect on both your company’s finances and on the relationship you have with a late paying client, you should think carefully about making your stance on this clear right at the outset of your dealings with the other business.

 Also, you should be aware that this legal right does not apply to sales to consumers – only to other businesses and to clients from the public sector.

 Incorporating the right to claim interest into your contracts